shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.

+Programming is like:

+"My code isn't working....why?!"

+also programming:

+"My code works!! .....why?!"

 * * *

 Sometimes when I'm writing **Javascript** I want to throw up my hands and say "this is bullshit!" but I can never remember what **"this"** refers to